 "I'm coming with you.
 It is time to go on to the next great adventure.
 Though we must part ways once we pass through the veil, I will always be able to help you, or any other being who is pure of heart in a moment of dire need."

-And with that final comment, and a muttered, "Farewell," Harry walked ponderously through the Veil.
+And with that final comment, and a muttered, "Farewell," Harry stepped through the Veil.

 Magical travel has never been comfortable.
 Even the pioneers of magical travel, the vikings, never managed to make their ride easy.
 Their boats, engraved with countless runes to decrease the friction of the boat against the water, or to bring magical wind to the sails, let them wreak havoc on cities and coasts far from friendly ports.
 But they never managed to remove a jarring, chaotic shaking feeling, and overuse of those early versions of apparation caused vast storms that could sink even those swift masterpieces of aquatic engineering.

 Harry knew immediately that the Veil was similar to the methods of transportation used by the Norse.
-Unfortunately, this burst of inspiration was caused not from some sudden realization based off of rune or charm work, but from the sheer discomfort caused by the ride.
-While Harry had experienced his share of rough apparations, including one especially memorable instance where he side-along apparated no less than six people, This ride, this twisting, turning, blue-black funnel of energy, felt as if Harry was being squeezed through a cheese grater.
+Unfortunately, this burst of inspiration didn't come from some sudden realization based off of rune or charm work, but from the sheer discomfort caused by the ride.
+Harry had experienced his share of rough apparations, including one especially memorable instance where he side-along apparated no less than six people.
+This ride, this twisting, turning, blue-black funnel of energy, felt as if Harry was being squeezed through a cheese grater.

-Satisfied, Harry looked up, and saw around him an alien city.
-Strange buildings towered into the sky, and oddly-shaped flying vehicles frantically buzzed by.
+He stared, and his jaw dropped.
+Around him towered an alien city, filled with strange buildings that rose into the sky, and oddly-shaped flying vehicles that buzzed frantically by.
 A nearby garden contained plants that he couldn't seem to recognise.
 Moving as if on autopilot, Harry took samples of some of the nearby flora.
 His throat burned from the air, and the sun seemed too bright, and a little more red than normal.
-Harry looked towards the horizon, and his chin dropped in shock.
+Harry looked towards the horizon, and his chin dropped further in shock.
 A massive orb, a planet of some sort, was clearly visible taking up a significant amount of the sky.
-It seemed to be a massive brown dwarf star.
 Slightly luminous, it was clear that some fusion still took place in its depths.
-Harry twitched, and turned around, as a deep, bass buzzing-humming call resounded through the sky, seeming to taunt and menace.
+A brown Dwarf star?
+Harry was never the best student in astronomy class.

 The sound of rapid gunfire rang out.
 Some sort of weapon was firing into the clouds with a staccato pht-pht-pht.
 After a few seconds, more gunfire joined the first weapon battery.

 Harry heard screams, then watched a massive ray of red light and heat hit a skyscraper nearby, cutting and burning its supports.
-Harry stared, as the screams multiplied in number, and the skyscraper collapsed slowly, with the screech of rending metal echoing against other buildings.
+Harry stared, as the screams multiplied in number.
+The skyscraper shuddered, and collapsed with a screech of rending metal that echoed across the city.

-Before him, a few hundred meters into the air, flew a two kilometer-long squid-shaped ship.
-As he turned, he heard the cry again, a ear-shattering bass thrum that rattled his bones.
+Far in the sky, he could see a massive squid-shaped ship descending.
+Trails of heat surrounded it, as remnants of its reentry into the atmosphere.
+He heard the cry again, a ear-shattering bass thrum that rattled his bones.
 He looked at the ship, and it seemed to look at him.
 Then, all of a sudden, Harry felt a presence sweep across his mind, vast and pitiless.
-Harry stumbled, as a massive mental attack raced towards his mindscape.
+He stumbled, as a massive mental attack raced towards his mindscape.

 Harry raised his Occlumency shields immediately, and felt sledge-hammer blow after sledge-hammer blow crash against his mental shields.
-However, as a master in the mind arts, Harry had dealt with mental attacks before.
+Harry had dealt with mental attacks before.
 He knew how to shield against them.
 Marshalling his magic, Harry's mind whirled as he hid it away, safe from further legilimency assaults.

 Hm.
-If it had a mind, but not a soul, was it still susceptible to Legilimency?
-He considered.
-Almost on reflex, Harry brought his past experiences with breaking and entering the minds of others to the forefront of his mind as he focused himself, and desperately yelled a single word, suffused with power.
+If it had a thousand souls, did it have a thousand minds?
+Was it still susceptible to Legilimency?
+Harry considered.
+Surely it couldn't do any harm to test.
+Almost on reflex, Harry focused himself, and yelled a single word, suffused with power.

 Finally, with a monumental effort, Harry battered down the being's mental shields, and shattered them.
 They fell away, sparking with malice.
 Desperately trying to reconnect the sundered fragments of its shield, the Reaper left itself vulnerable.
 Harry passed through the remains of the being's undefended mindscape, eyes searching, until he found himself by the manifestation of the being's memories.